Chan Santa Cruz

-Chan Santa Cruz was a late 19th-century indigenous Maya state in the modern-day Mexican state of Quintana Roo.
+Chan Santa Cruz, sometimes referred to as the Maya Free State, was a late 19th-century indigenous Maya state in the modern-day Mexican state of Quintana Roo.
 It was also the name of a shrine that served as the center of the Maya Cruzoob religious movement, and of the town that developed around the shrine, now known as Felipe Carrillo Puerto.
 The town was historically the main center of what is now Quintana Roo, and it acted as the de facto capital for the Maya during the Caste War of Yucatán.

 History

 Before and during Spanish colonization

-Before Spanish colonization, the people in the land that would become the Chan Santa Cruz state were predominantly indigenous descendants of the Maya.
+Before Spanish colonization, the people in the land that would become the Chan Santa Cruz state were predominantly indigenous Maya.
 Its northern reaches were likely part of the state of Coba during the Classic Period.

 After the Spanish began to occupy nearby areas, the Xiu Maya state in the western half of the Yucatán Peninsula chose to ally with the newly-neighboring Empire.
 The Itzá state continued to train and educate indigenous Maya leaders in the sanctuaries of the southern province, such as Lake Petén Itzá.
 General Martín de Ursúa invaded and sacked Nojpetén, the Itzá island capital, on March 13, 1697.

 The province of Uaan remained largely unknown to the Spanish, but its provincial capital of Chable (meaning 'anteater') was mentioned several times in the books of Chilam Balam as a cycle seat.

 The Spanish conquered the western half of the Itzá state during the 18th century.
 The most famous of the Spanish campaigns was against the indigenous Kanek (king) and his followers, which ended with the death of the Kanek and his closest followers on December 14, 1761.